yzha0802/sparse-svd/README.md

 ## lung cancer data plot.ipynb

-We use ssvd algorithim on real lung cancer data stored in lung cancer data.txt to visuallize how this algorithim identify co－regulated genes for differnt cancer types.
+We use ssvd algorithim on real lung cancer data stored in lung cancer data.txt to visuallize how this algorithim identify co－regulated genes for different cancer types.

 ## Simulation.ipynb